Separation of church and state in the United States: The First Amendment

-Following the argument between Madison and Gerry, Rep. Samuel Livermore of New Hampshire proposed language stating that "Congress shall make no laws touching religion or the rights of conscience."
-This raised an uproar from members, such as Rep. Benjamin Huntingdon of Connecticut and Rep. Peter Sylvester of New York, who worried the language could be used to harm religious practice.
+Following the argument between Madison and Gerry, Representative Samuel Livermore of New Hampshire proposed language stating that "Congress shall make no laws touching religion or the rights of conscience."
+This raised an uproar from members, such as Representative Benjamin Huntingdon of Connecticut and Representative Peter Sylvester of New York, who worried the language could be used to harm religious practice.

-Others, such as Rep. Roger Sherman of Connecticut, believed the clause was unnecessary because the original Constitution only gave Congress stated powers, which did not include establishing a national religion.

-Anti-Federalists such as Rep. Thomas Tucker of South Carolina moved to strike the establishment clause completely because it could preempt the religious clauses in the state constitutions.
-However, the Anti-Federalists were unsuccessful in persuading the House of Representatives to drop the clause from the first amendment.
+Others, such as Representative Roger Sherman of Connecticut, believed the clause was unnecessary because the original Constitution gave Congress only stated powers, which did not include establishing a national religion.
+Anti-Federalists such as Representative Thomas Tucker of South Carolina moved to strike the Establishment Clause completely because it could preempt the religious clauses in the state constitutions, but did not persuade the House of Representatives to drop the clause from the First Amendment.

 The Senate went through several more narrowly targeted versions before reaching the contemporary language.
 One version read, "Congress shall make no law establishing one religious sect or society in preference to others, nor shall freedom of conscience be infringed," while another read, "Congress shall make no law establishing one particular religious denomination in preference to others."
 Ultimately, the Senate rejected the more narrowly targeted language.

 At the time of the passage of the Bill of Rights, many states acted in ways that would now be held unconstitutional.
-All of the early official state churches were disestablished by 1833 (Massachusetts), including the Congregationalist establishment in Connecticut.
+All the early official state churches were disestablished by 1833 (Massachusetts), including the Congregationalist establishment in Connecticut.
 It is commonly accepted that under the doctrine of Incorporation—which uses the Due Process Clause of the Fourteenth Amendment to hold the Bill of Rights applicable to the states—these state churches could not be reestablished today.

 Yet the provisions of state constitutions protected religious liberty, particularly the so-called freedom of conscience.
 During the nineteenth century (and before the incorporation of the First Amendment of the U.S. Constitution through the Fourteenth Amendment), litigants turned to these provisions to challenge Sunday laws (blue laws), bible-reading in schools, and other ostensibly religious regulations.

 David Sehat, professor of American Intellectual and Cultural History at Georgia State University, writes that: